 “If a forest is disturbed, whether it’s clear cutting, storm damage or acid rain, then the quality of the water that flows through that area is impacted, so we need to know how quickly the forest bounces back,” Green said.
 “We need to understand how much of the watershed can be disturbed without degrading water quality too much; is it a two-year, or four-year window?
 If we know the answer, we can make preparations to protect the watershed.
 This goes far beyond Plymouth, the northeast and even the U.S.; the analysis of these watershed areas will have international applicability.”

-Green, a hydrologist at PSU’s Center for the Environment (CFE), and has been conducting research with Hubbard Brook Experimental Forest thanks to funding from the Northern Research Station of the U.S. Forest Service.
+Green, a hydrologist at PSU’s Center for the Environment (CFE), has been conducting research with Hubbard Brook Experimental Forest thanks to funding from the Northern Research Station of the U.S. Forest Service.
 He earned a bachelor’s in Biology from Minnesota State University, Mankato, a master’s in Hydrology from the University of Nevada, Reno, and a doctorate in Water Resources Science from the University of Minnesota.

-Mark’s past research and teaching centers around water transport as an integrator of environmental systems.
+Green’s past research and teaching centers around water transport as an integrator of environmental systems.
 His research focuses on hydrologic control of terrestrial to aquatic biogeochemical interactions.
 More recently, he has played a leading role in a national hydrologic synthesis effort focused on quantifying human-water interactions in the Northeast U.S. from 1600 to 2100 A.D.
 This research brings a greater emphasis on (1) understanding past modifications of the land- and waterscapes to understand current hydrological, biogeochemical, and ecological legacies, and (2) be able to make meaningful statements about how to manage water resources into the future.

 Green is also working on a water quality test program through a five-year, $20 million grant from the National Science Foundation involving the University of New Hampshire, Dartmouth College, St. Anselm College and Plymouth State University.
 The Experimental Program to Stimulate Competitive Research (EPSCoR) funded project will bring together researchers from around the state to better understand the complex interactions of the climate-ecological-human system as well as provide critical information for state decision makers.
 Green is leading a CFE team in the development of a network of 100 water quality sensors around New Hampshire’s streams and rivers.